sudo-kraken/multiplatform-packer-vsphere-actions/VMware/Ubuntu-22-04/README.md

 ## License

-This Packer deployment is open-source and available under the MIT License.
+This Packer deployment is open-source and available under the GNU General Public License v3.0.

 ## Authors